-Landfills have not changed much since their earliest known existence.
-In Ancient Greece, Minoan Cretans would dump refuse into open pits and later bury it, creating an early version of a Landfill.
-Usually, these dumping sites would be areas that were not being or could not be otherwise used.
-The Landfill didn’t start to become more like what it is today until 1937 when the first sanitary Landfill was built in Fresno, California.
+Landfills have remained almost unchanged since their earliest known existence.
+In Ancient Greece, Minoan Cretans would dump waste into open pits and bury it later, this created an early version of a landfill.
+The first sanitary landfill that resembles today’s landfill, was created in 1937 in Fresno, California.

 “For Education.”
 Began with the Bin. http://beginwiththebin.org/resources/for-education.
 Accessed May 3, 2016.